ModelEarth/data-pipeline/timelines/observable/README.md

 # Observable

+Assistance from Mike Bostock on [how to deploy to GitHub Pages](https://github.com/observablehq/framework/discussions/1030).

 [Observable Framework](https://observablehq.com/framework/) - for static site generation Observable is by Mike Bostock, the New York Times data scientist who created D3.